Beets are a cool-season crop; they are best grown in spring and fall.

 - Grow beets in full sun for best yield—tolerate partial shade.

-- Avoid planting beets where spinach of Swiss chard have grown recently.
+- Avoid planting beets where spinach of Swiss chard has grown recently.

 - Fertilize with an organic fertilizer such as fish emulsion at half strength.